rubengamboa/4820-slides/cha1-nosql.Rmd

 ## Getting MEAN

 * The MEAN stack is a new/hot/trending/hyped web development platform
-* It is an alternative to LAMP for small sites, and maybe will be a serious competitor to Java/Struts or Java/Spring in the future
+* It is an alternative to LAMP for small sites, and is becoming the main competitor to Java/Struts or Java/Spring in the future
   * LAMP = **L**inux, **A**pache, **M**ysql, **P**hp

 <br>